dubey2k/custom_picker/README.md

 # custom_dropdown

 A Flutter Package that provides you an beautified alternative of Dropdown widget.
-It is highly Customizable in terms of size, color, style, etc.
+It is highly Customisable in terms of size, color, style, etc.

 ## Import